Grzegorzsa/zen-custom-fields/readme.md

     &lt;/table&gt;
   [/zen-fields]
   </code></pre>
-    To get the value from second row in your template you would use
+    To output the value from second row in your template you would use

   <code><?php echo zen_field('field name 2') ?></code>

    You can use 2 dimensional tables.
-The first table row then would hold column names in &lt;th&gt; tags.
-To extract
+The first table row then would hold column names in <code>&lt;th&gt;</code> tags.
-    data from that table use second parameter in zen_field function as a column name.

   (Visual edit mode)<pre><code>[zen-fields]<table>
     <tr><th></th><th>column 1</th><th>column 2</th></tr>